-The tour starts in Banlung.
-We drive north to Kachon Village which takes approximately 45 minutes.
-In Kachon, we will take a scenic boat ride for about one hour upstream the Sesan river to a small village of Kachock people which is located at the edge of Virachey National Park.
-Upon arrival to the village, we will meet our local indigenous ranger, make some final adjustments for our trek.
+The tour starts in BANLUNG.
+Drive north to Kachon Village which takes approximately 45 minutes.
+In Kachon, take a scenic boat ride for about one hour upstream the Sesan river to a small village of Kachock people which is located at the edge of Virachey National Park.
+Upon arrival to the village, meet our local indigenous ranger, make some final adjustments for our trek.

-From village, we start our trekking tour to Virachey National Park, one of the most important wildlife and forest preservation areas in the whole of South East Asia.
-Soon we leave civilization behind and trek through bamboo forest, rocky hills, streams and tropical jungle.
-Along the trails, our guide is very pleasant to give you information about plants and animals which are living in Virachey National Park.
+From village, start our trekking tour to Virachey National Park, one of the most important wildlife and forest preservation areas in the whole of South East Asia.
+Soon you leave civilization behind and trek through bamboo forest, rocky hills, streams and tropical jungle.
+Along the trails, our guide is very pleased to give you information about plants and animals living in the park.
 Keep an eye out and you might spot wild animals and birds.
 If you are lucky, you could see a clouded leopard, elephants or a tiger.
-During the trek we take regular breaks to enjoy beautiful scenery and to rest a little bit.
+During the trek, there are regular breaks to enjoy beautiful scenery and to rest a little bit.

-After 4 hours of trekking, we will arrive at our campsite which is near a waterfall.
+After 4 hours of trekking, arrive at our campsite which is near from a waterfall.
 While the guide and ranger setting up shelters and preparing food for dinner, you can refresh in the nearby waterfall.
 Sitting around campfire and enjoy your simple but tasty dinner.

 Overnight in tents.

-In the afternoon, we continue further south of village where we will visit the sacred cemetery of Kachock indigenous group.
-It house ancient graves and authentic wooden carving representing the dead people.
+In the afternoon, continue further south of village where you can will see the sacred cemetery of Kachock indigenous group.
+It houses ancient graves and authentic wooden carving representing the dead people.
 Carved wooden statues such as the pregnant woman, soldier and elephant tusk are placed around the grave.
 Our guide will tell you about the animist belief of Kachock hill tribe and how they bury their deceased with a great ceremony.

-After the visit, we will walk along Sesan River, and take a boat back to Kachon Village.
-The driver will wait at Kachon to provide a transfer back to Banlung then take a visit to Yeak Laom Lake, which was formed many centuries ago from a volcano.
+After the visit, walk along Sesan River, and take a boat back to Kachon Village.
+The driver will be awaiting at the Kachon village to provide a transfer back to Banlung.
+If your energy allows, then pay a visit to Yeak Laom Lake, which was formed many centuries ago from a volcano.
 Swim in crystal clear waters and enjoy the beautiful scenery of this Volcanic lake.

-We leave behind Banlung and travel southwest towards O’Pongman before veering north towards one of the most remote Eco-Tourism Communities, Preah Rumkel a small village alongside the Mekong River.
+Leave Banlung behind and travel southwest towards O’Pongman before veering north towards one of the most remote Eco-Tourism Communities, Preah Rumkel a small village alongside the Mekong River.
 The drive takes about 4 hours (200km).
 Upon arrival, you will be welcomed by a traditional lunch in a local family house.

-Our paddling tour of the forest continues until one point that you feel enough, then we return back to O’Svay before traveling by road to the provincial capital of Stung Treng.
+Our paddling tour of the forest continues until one point that you feel enough, then return back to O’Svay before traveling by road to the provincial capital of STUNG TRENG.

 Overnight in Stung Treng.

 Breakfast will be served at a local restaurant near the market in Stung Treng.
-This morning, visit Mekong Blue, a local silk weaving centre offering work and an income to disadvantaged young women in this remote area.
+After that, visit Mekong Blue, a local silk weaving centre offering work and an income to disadvantaged young women in this remote area.
 You can tour the workshops and, if you like, shop for beautiful silk items that carry the ‘UNESCO Seal of Excellence’.

-From here, our guide will take you to Kratie (Krong Kracheh), the capital of Kratie Province in eastern Cambodia.
-On the way, we will stop at to Kampi Village which is 15 km from Kratie town center.
-This village is the home of 80 of the dwindling population of Mekong Irrawaddy dolphins and is one of the best places to observe the rare Irrawaddy Dolphins along the Mekong.
-Arrival in Kratie town, have lunch and take a short rest before checking in your hotel in Kratie.
+From here, our guide will take you to KRATIE, the capital of Kratie Province in eastern Cambodia.
+Along the way, make an optional stop at to Kampi Village which is 15 km from Kratie town center.
+This village is the home of 80 of the dwindling population of Mekong Irrawaddy dolphins and is also one of the best places to observe the rare Irrawaddy Dolphins along the Mekong.

-In the afternoon, join with us in a kayaking trip to big islands with white sand beaches within the Mekong.
-After an hour of kayaking, we disembark on Koh Trong Island, a beautiful quiet island opposite the riverfront of Kratie Town.
-Here, you would have opportunities to meet friendly locals and get to know their lifestyle, or simply chill at the beach and swim on the beautiful Mekong river.
+In the afternoon, jump on a bicycle then pedal to discover around the island.
 A 9 kilometers (6 miles) loop road around the island's perimeter provides the perfect opportunity to discover villages on this island.
-Along the way, we could stop for rest in a village, enjoy local fruit while observing the daily rituals and routines of the traditional village life.
+Along the way, stop for rest in a village, enjoy local fruit while observing the daily rituals and routines of the traditional village life.
 At the end of day, watch the sunset from the island’s western banks.
-Then be transferred back to your hotel.
+Then return to your hotel.

-In the morning, we will drive to the capital of Phnom Penh via Kampong Cham City which is quaint and charming with its bustling morning river scene and wide boulevard streets beside the river.
+In the morning, drive to the capital of PHNOM PENH via Kampong Cham which is quaint and charming with its bustling morning river scene and wide boulevard streets beside the river.
 Arrive in Phnom Penh at noon, you will be transferred to the hotel for check in.

 In the late afternoon, take a walk along the riverside promenade, filled with food stalls, people exercising and courting couples.